MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 ## What licenses do I need to access the new collaboration features in Dynamics 365 Guides?

 You need a Dynamics 365 Guides license and a Microsoft Teams license.
+[Learn more about licensing requirements](requirements.md)

 ## Can I collaborate with Teams users in the same way as I do in Dynamics 365 Remote Assist?